Sysa/AzureLearning/AZURE.md

 -----

 AZ-900 questions (cracking the Azure questions):

 - Count benefits of using cloud
-		+ you can have stage (uat/pre-prod) as the same as prod easier.
+  - you can have stage (uat/pre-prod) as the same as prod easier.
 - Which type of cloud will give you more flexibility
 - Which cloud you should choose for legacy app with specific hardware
 - Which cloud you should choose for new app with common hardware
+- What is the best way to separate PROD, UAT (Stage), TEST and DEV Environments in Azure?
+  - You can separate it at least as different Resource Groups, or better to have different subscription for each environment.
+It is also depends of resources amount for your application.
+- How updates on Azure hardware will affect my VM on it?
+  - You will recieve notification about planned update with desired date.
+Due to this date (usually one month+) you should able to login into your portal and move your affected VMs or other resources in different hardware node at what time you prefer (can safely do it).
+Otherwise, if you will not do that, Microsoft will freeze you VM or other resource during update, without moving it to another node.
+In some exceptional cases you should contact technical support and discuss with them all the details.

 ------------